Aman-HQ/Veda/docs/plan.md

 - Strict CORS: allow only http://localhost:5173 in dev
 - Validate uploads (size/type) for images; sanitize any rendered HTML
 - Server appends disclaimer to assistant messages
+- For production, set REDIS_PASSWORD and use REDIS_URL=redis://:PASSWORD@redis:6379/0.
+- Restrict Redis to internal network only (do not expose to the public internet).

 **Cookie & HTTPS Recommendations (for prod)**
 - For web clients, prefer `HttpOnly` cookies for refresh tokens to prevent XSS leaks.